 You should drink half your body weight, in ounces, of water.
 For example, if you weigh 120 pounds, you should drink at least 60 ounces of water daily.
 If you are exercising or engaged in strenuous activity, you should drink even more!

 Before beginning a diet and exercise routine, contact your physician.
 Your physician will discover any deficiencies in your thyroid & adrenal gland function.
-They will also guide you in finding the right diet and exercise program to maximize your weigh loss.
+They will also guide you in finding the right diet and exercise program to maximize your weight loss.

 Weight loss takes time and determination.
 Don’t expect results overnight!
 Many people give up too soon because they do not see the results immediately.

 Find something to focus on like your family or health.
 Proper exercise and diet are ways to prevent cancer and heart disease, which can extend your life.
-Having goals to focus on increase the chances you will stay committed and lose weight!
+Having goals to focus on increases the chances you will stay committed and lose weight!